KeflerExe/Finite-Automaton-Simulator-C-/README.md

 • Next, for each of the transitions, and using spaces in white as separators, the following information will be detailed:

 ◦ Input symbol necessary for the transition to occur.
-I'll stop- present the empty string (not consuming input symbol) will be used the character &
+To represent the empty string (not consuming input symbol) will be used the character &

 ◦ Destination state of the transition